mdciotti/mdc.io/_experiments/2013-08-02-universe-simulator.md

 available: true
 ---

-Universe Simulator is a two dimensional astronomical body simulator, and is a ongoing project of mine.
-I am fascinated by astrophysics and always wanted a planetary sandbox.
+Universe Simulator is a two dimensional astronomical body simulator and planetary sandbox.
 This little tool is something I always come back to when I am out of ideas.